iaketepe/iaketepe/docs/UI-UX/trade-offs-issues-and-changes.md

 - Using Templates mimics real world work
   - Companies/Clients will have their own aesthetic and basic web design.
 Working with boilerplates is similar to that.
   - Working with boilerplate would allow me to work with foreign ui; dealing with systems that I wouldn't initially be familiar with, learn what makes it work, and improve it while retaining what made the design good in the first place.
-- Generative tools (AI) can make it easier to start from scratch, narrowing the percieved gap in skill.
+- Generative tools (AI) can make it easier to start from scratch, narrowing the perceived gap in skill.
 ### Cons
 - Using a boilerplate, means that I wouldn't have started from the ground up.
 ### Result